bootstrap-vue/bootstrap-vue/src/components/carousel/README.md

 ## Interval
 Carousel defaults to an interval of `5000`ms (5 seconds).
+You can change the interval between slides by setting the `interval` prop to the desired number of milliseconds.
+The smallest supported sliding inteval is 1000ms (1 second).

+In browsers where the [Page Visibility API](https://www.w3.org/TR/page-visibility/) is supported, the carousel will avoid sliding when the webpage is not visible to the user (such as when the browser tab is inactive, the browser window is minimized, etc.).

+### Pausing the carousel
 To pause the carousel from auto sliding, set the `interval` prop to `0`.
-To restart a paused carousel, set the `interval` back to the number of ms.
+To restart a paused carousel, set the `interval` back to the desired number of ms.

-In browsers where the [Page Visibility API](https://www.w3.org/TR/page-visibility/) is supported, the carousel will avoid sliding when the webpage is not visible to the user (such as when the browser tab is inactive, the browser window is minimized, etc.).

 ## Controls and Indicators
 Set the prop `controls` to enable the previous and next control buttons.